 “My favorite part of the program is the random point opportunities posted!
 For example, I got to film, edit, and upload an ‘unboxing’ video for Gleim that was posted on their Facebook and LinkedIn.
 When I agreed to be a student ambassador, I never would have thought I would be making an unboxing video!
 But it was a lot of fun and just a really cool experience.”

-She’s now used Gleim to prepare for her upcoming exams, and will sit for Part 1 in late spring or early summer 2019.
+She’s now used Gleim to prepare for her upcoming exams:

 As most students discover, there are a number of ways to make the certification journey easier, and Erika shared a few tricks with us.

 “My favorite place to study is actually a cafe[…]on Ashland’s campus.
 They have big booths where I can sit and spread out all of my stuff.
 They also have coffee and food in case I get hungry or need a quick pick-me-up!
 My best study tips would be find a good playlist to play while you study.
 I personally like to listen to classical versions of popular pop songs.
 The real versions of the songs are too distracting but just classical music will put me to sleep.
 I also like to use lots of Post-it notes, highlighters, and stickers while I study.
 It breaks up the text and let’s you get a little creative while you study!”

 - Connect with Erika on LinkedIn